31g33k0/jsonReadSD/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ### TODO
-- [ ] Implement auto-selection of best network based on RSSI
 - [ ] Add support for multiple JSON configuration files
-- [ ] Add web interface for configuration
+- [ ] Add web interface for configuration and addition of credentials
 - [ ] Implement OTA (Over-The-Air) updates
-- [ ] Add a display to show the connection status